onify/blue-prism/README.md

 #### Admin endpoints

-The My (`api/v2/admin/*`) endpoints are used for administration and configuration of Onify.
+The ADMIN (`api/v2/admin/*`) endpoints are used for administration and configuration of Onify.
 User needs to be in the `admin` role to use these endpoints.
-Here are the included (admin) endpoints:
+Here are the included endpoints:

 * `GET /admin/events`
 * `POST /admin/events`